chuckaude/hello-java/README.md

 # hello-java

-A simple hello world Java app with some errors for testing with Coverity and Polaris
+A simple hello world Java app with some coding errors for testing with Coverity and Polaris

 Build on CLI
 - mvn clean package i[pom.xml](pom.xml)